Published on 01 August 2017

-It's National Allotments Week August 14-20, and now is a brilliant time to be friends with an allotment holder.
+It's National Allotments Week between 11-17 August 2025, and now is a brilliant time to be friends with an allotment holder.
 Every available bag, pocket or crook of the arm will be carrying or cradling some sort of fresh produce.

 And stalks and boughs and furrows are groaning and bulging with among other things blackberries, raspberries, runner beans, rhubarb, plums, squashes, beetroot, tomatoes, cucumber, lettuce, spring onions, carrots, a few cauliflowers - and the odd weed.